Strength Training at Kieser to Manage Your MS Symptoms

 Managing MS Symptoms with Exercise and Kieser

 There are four different types of MS categorised by the way the disease affects the body over time.
 Risk factors include gender, ethnicity, poor diet, age, genetics and low sunlight exposure.
-The abnormality in neural connections can impair movement and function.
+The abnormality in neural connections can impair physical movement and motor function.

-Exercise & MS
+Exercise & Multiple Cclerosis (MS)

-MS sufferers should complete a minimum of 2-3 exercise sessions per week for approximately 20-30 minutes total.
+Multiple Sclerosis MS sufferers should complete a minimum of 2-3 exercise sessions per week for approximately 20-30 minutes total.
 Exercise should include a combination of strength, cardio, flexibility and balance training.
 It should be conducted in a temperature regulated room to avoid overheating which can lead to blockages of electrical nerve conduction.
 If individuals find they have more energy during a specific part of the day, take advantage of that to increase program efficiency.